 Figure 2: SELECT operation changes from serial to batch mode with compatibility level 130.

 Batch mode on Sort Execution

-Similar to the preceding example, but applied to a sort operation, the transition from row mode (compatibility level 120) to batch mode (compatibility level 130) improves the performance of the SORT operation for the same reasons.
+Similar to the above, but applied to a sort operation, the transition from row mode (compatibility level 120) to batch mode (compatibility level 130) improves the performance of the SORT operation for the same reasons.

 -- Batch mode on sort execution SET STATISTICS XML ON; ALTER DATABASE MyTestDB SET COMPATIBILITY_LEVEL = 120; GO -- The scan and aggregate are in row mode SELECT C1, COUNT(C2) FROM T_target GROUP BY C1 ORDER BY C1 OPTION (MAXDOP 1, RECOMPILE); GO ALTER DATABASE MyTestDB SET COMPATIBILITY_LEVEL = 130; GO -- The scan and aggregate are in batch mode, -- and force MAXDOP to 1 to show that batch mode -- also now works in serial mode.
 SELECT C1, COUNT(C2) FROM T_target GROUP BY C1 ORDER BY C1 OPTION (MAXDOP 1, RECOMPILE); GO SET STATISTICS XML OFF;

 Visible side-by-side on figure 3, we can see that the sort operation in row mode represents 81% of the cost, while the batch mode only represents 19% of the cost (respectively 81% and 56% on the sort itself).

 Figure 3: SORT operation changes from row to batch mode with compatibility level 130.